-Have you ever felt the urge to find a REALLY EXCITING occupation that pays well, offers challenge, adventure, lots of opportunity and requires you to work only six months out of the year?
-Then check out all the offshore oil rig job opportunities that are available worldwide today.
+Have you ever felt the urge to find a REALLY EXCITING occupation that pays well, offers plenty of challenges, adventure, lots of opportunity AND requires you to work only six months out of the year?
+Then check out all the worldwide offshore oil rig job opportunities that are available on this site.

 What would it be like to: